woojoo666/arcana-notes/notes11.md

 so what is the mechanism for spawning new actors?

-what if actors had an "initializer" property that was a collector and is only visible to the person spawning the actor they insert arguments into it, and the child's behavior reads from those arguments
+what if actors had an `initializer` property
+    kinda like a constructor in typed langs that was a collector and is only visible to the person spawning the actor they insert arguments into it, and the child's behavior reads from those arguments